-Mr. McNally is a veteran of numerous summer festivals, including Aspen Music Festival, Music Academy of the West, and Mannes’ International Keyboard Institute and Festival.
-In the summer of 2010, he received a fellowship to attend the Tanglewood Music Center.
-There, he collaborated on a premiere dance performance with the Mark Morris Dance Company, coached with musicians including Emanuel Ax, Peter Serkin, Dawn Upshaw and Oliver Knussen, and his performance of George Perle’s Concertino for Piano, Winds and Timpani was hailed as a “powerful performance” by the New York Times.
-Mr. McNally’s affiliation with Pianofest in the Hamptons spanned five seasons, where he served as Dean of Students.
-The roast chickens he produced there still garner raves.
+Dr. McNally’s summer festival appearances include Aspen Music Festival, Music Academy of the West, and Mannes’ International Keyboard Institute and Festival.
+In 2010, as a fellow at the Tanglewood Music Center, he collaborated with the Mark Morris Dance Company, coached with musicians including Emanuel Ax, Peter Serkin, Dawn Upshaw and Oliver Knussen, and his performance of George Perle’s “Concertino for Piano, Winds and Timpani” was hailed as a “powerful performance” by the New York Times.
+Dr. McNally’s affiliation with Pianofest in the Hamptons spanned five seasons, where he served as Dean of Students.

 Dr. McNally received degrees from the Mannes College of Music and Temple University, studying with Jacob Lateiner, Jerome Rose, Harvey Wedeen and Lambert Orkis.
 He has performed in the master classes of Sergei Babayan, Claude Frank, Paul Schenly, Peter Serkin, Arie Vardi and Earl Wild, among others.
 In 2015 he completed a Doctor of Musical Arts degree together with a Doctoral Certificate in American Studies at the City University of New York’s Graduate Center; there he studied with Ursula Oppens.
 His dissertation, “Ragtime Then and Now,” is being prepared for publication.
 He joined the faculty of Texas State University in 2016.